1938 United States Senate elections: Special elections during the 75th Congress

 In these special elections, the winner was seated during 1938 or before January 3, 1939; ordered by election date.

 Races leading to the 76th Congress

 In these general elections, the winners were elected for the term beginning January 3, 1939; ordered by state.

 All of the elections involved the Class 3 seats.

 Closest races

 Thirteen races had a margin of victory under 10%:

 There is no tipping point state.

 Alabama

-There were 2 elections due to the August 19, 1937 resignation of two-term Democrat Hugo Black.
+There were 2 elections due to the August 19, 1937, resignation of two-term Democrat Hugo Black.
 Democrat Dixie Bibb Graves was appointed August 20, 1937 (by her husband, the governor) to finish Black's term.

 Alabama (special)

-After congressman J. Lister Hill won the January 4, 1938 Democratic primary, Gibbs resigned and Hill was appointed to continue the term until the April 26, 1938 special election, which he won unopposed.
+After congressman J. Lister Hill won the January 4, 1938, Democratic primary, Graves resigned and Hill was appointed to continue the term until the April 26, 1938, special election, which he won unopposed.

 Hill was then easily re-elected in November to the next term.